noahehall/theBookOfNoah/linux/docker/docker_new.md

     - attempt for some predetermined time to restart when a failure is detected
     - always restart the container regardless of the condition

+### volumes
+  - a host/containers directory tree is created by a set of mount points that describe how to piece together one/more file  systems
+  - volume
+    - mount point on the containers dorectory tree where a portion of hte host directory tree has been mounted

 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images